 We have granted awards to purchase our ordinary shares to certain of our executive officers and employees.
-Upon completion of this offering, an award to purchase our ordinary shares granted under the 2019 Plan prior to this offering will entitle the holder to purchase an equivalent number of ordinary shares.
+Upon completion of this offering, an award to purchase our ordinary shares granted under the 2019 Plan and 2019 Scheme prior to this offering will entitle the holder to purchase an equivalent number of ordinary shares.

-As of the date of this prospectus, the aggregate number of our ordinary shares underlying our outstanding awards under the 2019 Plan is 17.362.220.
+As of the date of this prospectus, the aggregate number of our ordinary shares underlying our outstanding awards under the 2019 Plan is 23,270,320.
+We have not granted any awards under 2019 Scheme.
 See "Management-Share Incentive Plan."